 Figure 2 illustrates how the global state is stored on a DHT based on landmark clustering using a two-dimensional CAN.
 In the figure, the x and y coordinates of the nodes are drawn to reflect their landmark vectors.
 The Cartesian space of CAN is the coordinate space.
 The coordinate space is partitioned into four zones from Z1 to Z4 with DHT nodes n1 to n4 serving as their owners, respectively.
 Each DHT node owns a CAN zone in which its landmark vector falls into.
 The information about the tree nodes are stored on the DHT using their landmark vectors as keys.
-For example, the information of nodes a and b are stored on the DHT node a similarly, the information of nodes a and a are stored on the node a and a are
+For example, the information of nodes a and b are stored on the DHT node n2.
+Similarly, the information of nodes c, e, and f are stored on the node n3.